 Since God clearly was involved in the lives of people in Old Testament times, if He does not change, should He not interact with people in the New Testament era?

 God has providentially given us trials to build character, proving beyond a doubt that we believe Him and have a burning desire to be at one with Him.

 God's Sabbaths are inestimable blessings which should not be squandered; we must tend and keep these blessings, avoiding the careless use of hallowed time.

 If a foundation is flawed, the building cannot stand.
 God built His spiritual temple on the prophets and the apostles, and Jesus Christ is the chief cornerstone.

 Abel's example of alignment with God precedes Enoch's example of walking with God, and they both precede Noah's example of faithfully witnessing for God.

 The old song speaks of "Amazing Grace" but do we really understand just how amazing it is?
-John Ritenbaugh fills in some details on this vital topic.
+The Bible reveals some details on this vital topic.